libretro/minibrowser/README.md

 You will find in the patches/ directory, diffs of the debian/rules files for each of these which can be used to rebuild the packages with the appropriate flags using "dpkg-buildpackage".
 The resulting libraries should be copied into libs/ so that the minibrowser makefile can find them.
 Please see Makefile.libretro for an exact listing of each file within libs/ that is needed.

-Currently several system fonts are searched and if found, will be used for text rendering.
-As a fallback, GNU unifont is used.
-Make sure unifont.ttf is in your build directory before compiling minibrowser, as this file will be packed in as a resource.

 Once all the required libraries are ready, then compile the libretro core with:

 make -f Makefile.libretro